JEdward7777/codex-wordmap/README.md

 ### Importing a USFM File
 1. With a Codex project opened in Visual Studio Code, press `Ctrl+Shift+P` and type "Import USFM".
+2. **Note:** The USFM files must be in the ORG versification format.
+If they are not, the AI tools will not be coherent as verse references will be mismatched.
-2. Select the USFM file to import.
+3. Select the USFM file to import.
-3. The related Codex file will appear under `files/target` in the current Codex project.
+4. The related Codex file will appear under `files/target` in the current Codex project.

 ### Exporting a USFM File
 1. Open the Codex file within the Codex project that you want to export.